Giddy-K/iris_analysis/README.md

    iris_analysis/
    │
-   ├── venv/               # Virtual environment (excluded from version control) ├── iris.csv            # The dataset (can be loaded from sklearn or downloaded) ├── iris_analysis.py    # Python script with analysis and visualizations ├── get-pip.py          # Only used if pip is missing └── README.md           # Project instructions and documentation
+   ├── venv/               # Virtual environment (excluded from version control) ├── iris.csv            # The dataset (can be loaded from sklearn or downloaded) (excluded from version control) ├── iris_analysis.py    # Python script with analysis and visualizations ├── get-pip.py          # Only used if pip is missing (excluded from version control) └── README.md           # Project instructions and documentation
    ```